LaurynnColeman/LaurynnColeman/README.md

 <img src="https://capsule-render.vercel.app/api?type=venom&height=200&text=Hi,%20I'm%20Laurynn&fontSize=70&color=0:8871e5,100:b678c4&stroke=b678c4" alt="Header Image"/>

 ## 👋 Welcome to My Profile
-Originally on a path to dentistry, I discovered data analytics, where the power of data to tell compelling stories captivated me.
-My passion lies in dissecting complex data sets to unveil insights that drive strategic decisions.
-This Github is meant to show some of the projects I have worked on.
+I was originally headed for a career in dentistry, but I developed an interest in data analytics.
+A new degree later, now I'm interested in digging into data to find cool stories and insights that help make better decisions.
+Check out some of the projects I've been working on here.
+Enjoy exploring!

 ## 🛠 Technologies & Tools